-Try to get into a weekly routine with changing your bedsheets.
+Try to get into a weekly routine with changing and washing bed sheets.
 After all, there is nothing nicer than sinking into freshly laundered sheets.

-Prevent sagging by flipping your mattress every few months, just make sure you have a helper as it can be hard on your own.
+Flip your mattress every few months, and make sure you have a helper as it can be hard on your own.

 4. Don't eat in bed

 For some, this is perhaps the hardest rule to follow.
 If you are an avid midnight snacker, it might be time to stop now (but make an exception for the hotel-style chocolate, above).

 5. Don't allow pets on the bed

-Muddy paws, pet dander and dirt can contribute to increased bacteria levels, so think twice before you let Mr. Tiddles cuddle up to you in bed.
+Muddy paws, pet dander and dirt can contribute to increased bacteria levels, so think twice before you let Buddy cuddle up to you in bed.

 We’ve already mentioned the versatile bicarbonate of soda above but have you thought of using vodka?
-Use neat or mix with water in a spray bottle, then spritz your mattress and it will remove odours, just remember to let your mattress dry completely before making it again.
+Use neat or mix with water in a spray bottle, then spritz your mattress and it will remove odors.
+Just remember to let your mattress dry completely before making it again.